The well-posedness of three-dimensional Navier-Stokes and magnetohydrodynamic equations with partial fractional dissipation: Global existence and regularity for the MHD equations

-The first and second terms on the right hand side of the above inequality are controllable since $j_1\not=2$ and $i_2=1\notin\{2,3\}$.
-Meanwhile the higher order derivative in the last term is integrable since $j_2\not=1$.
-The estimates of $I_d$ are similar to those of $I_c$, the details are omitted for brevity.
+The first and second terms on the right hand side of \eqref{ineq:E42} are controllable since $j_0 = 1 \notin \{2,3\}$.
+The higher order derivative in the last term is integrable since $i_2 \not= 1$.
+We first note that $i_3\not=1$, then the estimate of $I_b$ can be obtained similarly to those of $I_a$.

-The estimates of $I_b$ can be obtained similarly to those of $I_a$.
-We have finished all required estimates for the proof of Theorem \ref{thm:existence:MHD}.
+Now we have finished all required estimates for the proof of Theorem \ref{thm:existence:MHD}.

-{\it Continuum of the proof of Theorem \ref{thm:existence:MHD}:} Combining all the above estimates together, we have that
+{\bf Continuum of the proof of Theorem \ref{thm:existence:MHD}.} Combining all the above estimates together, we have that